ScallyBag/Picochess-Live-System/README.md

 Switching sides is now also possible in remote mode: just press the lever.

+If you don't wnat to replicate/replace the whole repository on your Pi and only if you are already on picochess version 0.9N, you only need to replace the following files in the picochess directory:

+1. 'picochess.py' in '/opt/picochess'
+2. 'utilities.py' in '/opt/picochess'
+3. 'menu.py' in '/opt/picochess/dgt'
+4. 'app.js' in '/opt/picochess/web/picocweb/static/js'

+Unfortunately picochess (version 0.9N and this 1.0 version) is at the moment not compatible to python-chess version 24.0 and higher so don't upgrade python-chess.
+You even should stay with 22.1 version because of incompatibilties with web server display and elo angines.

 [![Join the chat at https://gitter.im/picochess/Lobby](https://badges.gitter.im/picochess/Lobby.svg)](https://gitter.im/picochess/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Stand alone chess computer based on [Raspberry Pi](http://www.raspberrypi.org/) and [DGT electronic chess board](http://www.dgtprojects.com/index.php/products/electronic-boards).